promet/swpc/README.md

 Where ever your server docroot is, example: `/var/www/` git clone the site so you end up with `/var/www/<cloned-site-name>` the go into the new site directory

+We're going to use `/var/www` as the path for the web server root.
+Substitue whatever path you're using.

 ### 1. Clone Site:

 ```
 cd <cloned-site-name>`
 ```

+Configure your webserver to server the site out of the `/var/www/<cloned-site-name>/web` directory

 ### 2. Run composer install